txtran224/24q4-team4/README.md

 Inefficient workflow management frequently leads to confusion, miscommunication, and project delays within teams.
 When tasks are scattered across multiple platforms or inadequately organized, it becomes hard to see what needs to be done and who is responsible for each task.
 This creates an environment ripe for bottlenecks, situations where the workflow is restricted or slowed down, causing delays and negative effects to the team's overall efficiency.
 Therefore, having a clear and organized workflow management system is crucial for improving teamwork and ensuring projects are finished on time.

 Our Kanban app is a powerful task management tool designed to streamline workflows and boost productivity.
-With an intuitive interface, users can organize tasks into customizable columns that represent project stages such as To Do, In Progress, and Completed.
+With an intuitive interface, users can organize tasks into customizable columns that represent project stages such as **To Do**, **In Progress**, and **Completed**.
 Each task card includes key details like title, description, and due dates.
 Ideal for individuals, the app combines simplicity and flexibility to ensure effective project management.

 ## Demo